 We understand the hard work and many sacrifices that our military spouses make while supporting their active-duty partners and family.
 Oftentimes putting their own goals and ambitions on hold.
 We hope that by offering scholarships to eligible spouses working toward their first undergraduate degree or trade/vocational certification, we can provide assistance in making some of those goals achievable.

 "I have long been wanting to attend college, though financially it was tight.
 To be able to have some of the stress lifted by the wonderful support of this scholarship is a true blessing.
 I am very grateful to be the recipient of this scholarship and look forward to reaching my goal to be a nurse and help people." -- Kimberly Neuberger, 2018 Charles Southall Scholar.

 In the past, Dolphin Scholarship Foundation has administered scholarships on behalf of the USS Thresher and USS Scorpion Memorial Funds.
-In addition, DSF now administers the Laura W. Bush Scholarship (USS Texas (SSN 775)), USS Nautilus (SSN 571/SS 168) Scholarship, USS HAMPTON (SSN 767) Scholarship, USS Colorado (SSN 788) Scholarship, and USS Indiana (SSN 789) Scholarship, and USS Delaware (SSN 791) Scholarship, USS Washington (SSN 787) Scholarship, and the USS Oregon (SSN 793) Scholarship.
-The selection of these recipients for these scholarships is separate from and non-competitive with applicants for the Dolphin Scholarship.
+In addition, DSF now administers the Laura W. Bush Scholarship (USS Texas (SSN 775)), USS Nautilus (SSN 571/SS 168) Scholarship, USS HAMPTON (SSN 767) Scholarship, USS Colorado (SSN 788) Scholarship, USS Indiana (SSN 789) Scholarship, and USS Delaware (SSN 791) Scholarship, USS Washington (SSN 787) Scholarship, and the USS Oregon (SSN 793) Scholarship.
+The selection of the recipients for these scholarships is separate from and non-competitive with applicants for the Dolphin Scholarship.

 United States Submarine Veterans Charitable Foundation (USSVCF) Scholarship Program